 Picking a Model

-You can explore and select models for your token classification tasks at Spark NLP Models, where you’ll find various models for specific datasets and challenges.
+You can explore and select models for your token classification tasks at Spark NLP Models

 Recommended Models for Specific Token Classification Tasks